Noise Levels in Cooper Park, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Cooper Park sounds about 55% louder than Northern Cooper Park to the human ear, a 6.3 dBA gap.
+To the human ear, noise in southern Cooper Park sounds about 36% louder than in northeastern Cooper Park, a 4.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?